Pose your questions on Ask, Answer, Learn to Dr. Greene and the DrGreene.com community.

 As a child I always wanted to please my parents.
 I would have done anything to have my father say he was proud of me.
 He died several years ago, leaving me with the feeling that he was disappointed in me.
 Now I am a parent, and I am so proud of my little one.
 The other day he went peepee in the potty for the first time (at 19 months), and I was overjoyed by his accomplishment.
 I tried to get him to celebrate, but all he wanted to do was look at a book.
 My husband said that I was overdoing the praise and putting pressure on our son to "perform" by going peepee in the potty every time.
 I don't want to put any pressure on our son, and I don't want him to think that he has to live up to some standard of mine in order for me to be proud of him.
 So, when do I tell him I'm proud of his actions, and when do I back off?
 He's such a great kid, and I really want him to know I think so.
 I am afraid that if I back off he won't know how proud I am of him, but I don't want to make him feel like he has to perform in order for me to love him.

-It's clear that you are pleased with your son.
+It’s clear that you are pleased with your son.
 My guess is, your father was pleased with you, too.
-Perhaps he just didn't know how to express it in a way that "got through."
+Perhaps he just didn’t know how to express his pride in a way that “got through.”
 Knowing when and how to express your pleasure with your child can help him to become a mature, healthy, independent, successful adult.

 Taking pride in our own accomplishments or those of our children is a healthy thing.
 Requiring ourselves or our children to continually accomplish things is not healthy.
 You need to express your pleasure with your son on an ongoing basis and to tell him you are proud of him at specific times.

 There are several key times to express to your child that you are proud of him.
 First, whenever you see your son stick out his chest, swollen with pride in his own accomplishment, you should join him in celebrating.
-It doesn't matter whether the accomplishment seems significant to you or not -- what counts is that he does.
+It doesn’t matter whether the accomplishment seems significant to you or not — what counts is that he does.
 You can be proud that he has achieved his own goals.
 When you see his self-satisfaction, point out to him that he must be very proud of himself.
 Then tell him how proud you are of him.
-When he counts to three for the first time, he will probably be very excited -- "Wow, you counted to three!
+When he counts to three for the first time, he will probably be very excited — “Wow, you counted to three!
 You sure are learning.
 You must feel very proud of yourself.
-I'm proud of you, too!
-You're really doing great!"
+I’m proud of you, too!
+You’re really doing great!”

 There will be other times when your son has accomplished something, but is not sure of himself.
 In those times, he will probably look to others for affirmation.
 Many children experience this when they are experimenting with art.
 They aren't sure if it is "good" or not.
 They look to others to find out if they are okay.
 When your son begins to "color", you probably won't even know what it is he is trying to draw.
 When he brings you something that he has created, the best thing to do is to describe what you see, in a warm, appreciative voice.
 Include specifics, such as, "I especially like the colors you decided to use."
 Listen eagerly if he begins to talk about it also.
 When he is done, you don't need to critique the drawing.
 You can simply say, "You are really learning to express yourself with your art.
 I love it."

 Perhaps the most crucial situation in which you need to tell your son that you are proud of him is when he feels like a failure.
-Undoubtedly your son will have many "failures" before he masters using the potty every time he needs to.
+Undoubtedly your son will have many “failures” before he masters using the potty every time he needs to.
 Children often feel like failures.
 The most important time to tell your son that you are proud of him is when you see him deflated over his lack of accomplishment.
 Describe positive character traits that you see.
-Again, be specific -- "I know you really wanted to make it to the potty.
-And I'm proud of you for trying.
+Again, be specific — “I know you really wanted to make it to the potty.
+And I’m proud of you for trying.
 You could have kept on playing, but as soon as you realized you needed to go, you ran to the potty.
 You make me so proud and happy.
-I love you!"
-Praise for positive character traits does more to build a child's healthy self-esteem than praise for what you perceive as accomplishments.
+I love you!”
+Praise for positive character traits does more to build a child’s healthy self-esteem than praise for what you perceive as accomplishments.

-Always pay attention to your son's cues.
+Always pay attention to your son’s cues.
 When he went on the potty but was reluctant to celebrate, he probably felt that this first time was an accident and was scared of not being able to repeat the performance.
 Your husband may have noticed a valuable cue.
+At times like this, it is best to express your pleasure and confidence in a matter-of-fact way, and then turn your attention to the book that he is excited about.